World Coffee Day: History, Fun Facts & Celebrations

 Now that we are miles apart, whenever we meet (which is rare), we celebrate with a frothy cappuccino in our mother’s expensive china when it’s cold… while in summers we go for cold brew in cutesy glass jars.

-Every coffee tradition is beautiful and it makes moments special.
+Save Every coffee tradition is beautiful and it makes moments special.

 One coffee tradition that I have with myself is profoundly precious to me.